 The Surprising Link Between Antibiotic Usage and Miscarriage Risk

 Could the type of antibiotic you take increase your risk of miscarriage?
-A new study raises some cautions and offers guidance.
+A study raises some concerns and offers guidance.

-TwitARegina/shutterstockPregnancy is an exciting—and trying—time.
-All the excitement of a baby on the way; all the worries about potential complications.
-(And don’t forget all the changes women can experience.)
-So here’s one worry you can cross off your list: If you end up with an infection, talk to your doctor about the type of antibiotic he or she wants to prescribe.
-A new study published in Canadian Medical Association Journal found an increased link of early miscarriage with many classes of common antibiotics.
+If you end up with an infection—such as a urinary tract infection—during pregnancy, talk to your doctor about the type of antibiotic they want to prescribe.
+A 2017 study published in the Canadian Medical Association Journal found an increased risk of miscarriage with many common antibiotics.

-Looking at data on more than 90,000 women from the Quebec Pregnancy Cohort between 1998 and 2009, a group of researchers from the Faculty of Pharmacy at the Université de Montréal found that expecting mothers treated with antibiotics in the classes of macrolides, quinolones, tetracyclines, sulfonamides and metronidazole had up to double the risk of suffering a miscarriage compared to women who didn’t take antibiotics or who took other types.
+Researchers from the University of Montreal analyzed data from more than 90,000 women from the Quebec Pregnancy Cohort between 1998 and 2009.
+The women in the study ranged in age from 15 to 45 and the data was collected on average at about 14 weeks into pregnancy.
+The researchers found that expectant mothers treated with macrolides, quinolones, tetracyclines, sulfonamides, and metronidazole had up to double the risk of suffering a miscarriage compared to women who didn’t take antibiotics or who took other types.

-rui vale sousa/shutterstockBrian A. Levine, MD, an obstetrician and gynecologist and practice direction of CCRM New York, says it is important to recognize that not all antibiotics were included on the list of potential causative agents.
-(Two classes often used to treat UTIs in pregnant women, erythromycin and nitrofurantoin, were not associated with increased risk.)
 “Those that we use commonly in pregnancy every day were still deemed safe,” he says.
-“It is important to note that this was a retrospective chart review, and not the gold-standard study, a prospective randomized controlled trial (which would be possibly be unethical if any of these antibiotics did in fact cause untoward outcomes).
-With that said, the spontaneous miscarriage rate can be as high as 33 percent, so anything that impacts the natural miscarriage rate, is definitely worth investigating.”
+“It is important to note that this was a retrospective chart review, and not the gold-standard study, a prospective randomized controlled trial (which would possibly be unethical if any of these antibiotics did in fact cause untoward outcomes).
+With that said, the spontaneous miscarriage rate can be as high as 33 percent, so anything that impacts the natural miscarriage rate is definitely worth investigating.”